timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 title = "CS50AI Chapter 1: Knowledge"

 +++
+These posts are a series of my notes taken from the CS50AI course – Introduction to AI with Python.
+I have explained some areas for easier simplification.

 At the heart of every algorithm lies its logic process, which forms the core part of decision making.
 The tricky part is, how do we program a computer to parse logic?
 In this explanation, we would want to give an algorithm a set of rules, and give it and a new rule.
 The algorithm has to tell us whether the new rule fits in with the old rules.

 ### Prepositional Logic Basics